Studio Policies for 2024-25

 7. Students are encouraged to participate in Minneapolis Music Teachers Forum (MMTF) recitals or Minnesota Music Teachers Association (MMTA) piano/theory exam or other programs.
 These programs have additional fees.

-9. Parents may video record or photograph at lessons only with advance permission from the teacher.
+8. Parents may video record or photograph at lessons only with advance permission from the teacher.

 Family Responsibilities:

-2. Lessons are open and parents are strongly encouraged to be at their child’s lesson so they have an understanding of what the student is playing
+2. Lessons are open and parents are strongly encouraged to be at their child’s lesson so they have an understanding of what the student is playing and how s/he should be practicing.

 3. Parental involvement in practicing is key to a student’s development.
 The teacher guides the student in how to practice, but parents need to support practice on a regular basis.
 (See “Guidelines for Success” at right.)